agile-students-fall2025/1-project-proposal-bitstorm/README.md

 ## How?

-- Sign up and **adopt a virtual pet**.
+- Sign up and **adopt a virtual pet** to begin the journey.
-- Set daily nutrition goals: **standard guidelines** or **custom targets**.
+- Set daily nutrition goals: choose from **standard guidelines** (based on weight and health data) or **custom targets** (e.g., focus on protein, iron).
-- See the pet’s home with nutrition progress bars.
+- View the pet’s home screen, which also displays progress bars for daily nutrients like protein, vitamins, and minerals.
-- Log meals by searching foods; app updates nutrients automatically.
+- Log meals by searching for foods and entering quantities; the app calculates nutrients and updates progress automatically.
-- Earn rewards like **“Vita-Bones”** for meeting goals.
+- Meeting daily goals unlocks rewards such as **“Vita-Bones”** or bowls of healthy pet food.
-- Feed rewards to the pet to gain XP and happiness.
+- Feed rewards to the pet, making it happy and allowing it to gain XP and level up.
-- Watch the pet **grow from a puppy into an adult dog** as the user eats well.
+- Over time, see the pet **grow from a small puppy into a healthy adult dog**, reinforcing healthy eating with visible progress.

 ## Scope